Arthur Blessitt: Religious views

-Blessitt practices within the evangelical tradition of Protestant Christianity and sits within the Charismatic wing of that tradition.
-He lists R. T. Kendall and Charles Spurgeon as inspirations.
+Blessitt practiced within the evangelical tradition of Protestant Christianity and sat within the Charismatic wing of that tradition.
+He listed R. T. Kendall and Charles Spurgeon as inspirations.

-Politics
+Presidential campaign

 Blessitt made a failed bid for the 1976 Democratic nomination for President.
 He withdrew from the contest after contesting the New Hampshire and Florida primaries.
-He polled fifth in Florida with 8171 votes.
+He polled fifth in Florida with 8,171 votes.
 He stated that he was "a happy loser" because "spiritual and moral reform has become a major campaign issue anyhow."